perrycate/Uniform-Chat-API/docs/api_reference/index.rst

 Slack     Full Support    May also add support for reading from file archives.
 Discord   Support planned Similar API to slack, shouldn't take long.
 ========= =============== =========

+..
+NOTE.
+This below seems like a typo?

 :: _endpoints: